 The accreditation process helps the Police Department enhance its preparedness program so that the Department can work with other City departments and agencies to address natural or man-made unusual occurrences.
 The Police Department, in partnership with the Fire Department, has established an Incident Management Team, modeled after the Incident Command System, to provide for the health, safety, and welfare of citizens during emergency incidents or large events like the RAGBRAI event in Cedar Rapids.
 Everything from command locations, street closures, evacuation routes and number of personnel are planned so that operations are conducted in a safe, cost effective and efficient manner.
 Response priorities are focused on life safety and incident stabilization.
 Property and environmental considerations are also managed.

 Another major benefit of accreditation is that it strengthens the Department’s accountability, both within the Department and the community, through a continuum of standards that clearly define authority, performance, and responsibilities.
 Obtaining CALEA accreditation can limit the Department’s liability and risk exposure because it demonstrates that internationally recognized standards for law enforcement have been met, which are verified by a team of independent outside CALEA-trained assessors.

 For further information on CALEA please go to the following web site:

 Cedar Rapids Police Department policies and directives are available for public review.
-Two of the most commonly requested policies are avaialble below:
+Four of the most commonly requested policies are avaialble below: